ethereum/py-evm/README.md

 - provide a reference implementation of an Ethereum 2.0 / Serenity beacon node (pre-alpha)

-- provide a reference implementation of an Ethereum 2.0 / Sereneity validator node (pre-alpha)
+- provide a reference implementation of an Ethereum 2.0 / Serenity validator node (pre-alpha)

 ## Quickstart